gephi/gephi-plugins/modules/LinkPrediction/README.md

 ### Run Gephi with installed plugin

-If you checked out the sources via Maven you can run Gephi with your plugin pre-installed using the following command.
+If you checked out the sources via Maven, you can run Gephi with your plugin pre-installed using the following command.
 Make sure to run `mvn package` beforehand to rebuild.

        mvn org.gephi:gephi-maven-plugin:run